Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdReal.md

 Infinity :== 1E9999
 ```

+**Definition**

-**Definition**: represents numerical values which are too large to represent.
+It represents numerical values which are too large to represent.

 ### Not-A-Number Representation